marcus-grant/infra/collections/macos/roles/homebrew-setup/README.md

 # marcus_grant.macos.homebrew

-A homebrew installer for macOS that also installs taps, casks and packages after installing homebrew's dependencies and the program itself.
+A homebrew installer for macOS, that installs its dependencies then brew.

 ## Requirements